AlbertoPanico/chatbot/README.md

 # Chatbot
 This projeect is made by **Alberto Panico**, **Angelo Nardella** and **Andrea Nigro**.
-We have created a chatbot for Tunnelbear that is able to give answer to tipical answer for a VPN service.
+We have created a chatbot for Tunnelbear that is able to give answer to typical answer for a VPN service.

 ## Install
 ```bash